 The OGA operates a licensing regime that gives companies exclusive rights to search, bore for and get petroleum.
 Petroleum licences are issued after a competitive process, usually a licensing round.

 There have been 14 onshore licensing rounds to date.
 The last licensing round, the 14th Round, was held in 2014.
 As it stands, a decision on the timing of the next round has not yet been made.
 When a future round is announced, it will be placed in the London Gazette detailing the areas on offer and accompanying guidance is provided as to the requirements for applications.
 Bespoke guidance is produced for each round and is placed on the OGA website.
-The notice and guidance for the 14th Round can be found here for information.
+Here is the notice and guidance for the 14th Round

 When the OGA holds an onshore licensing round, it will assess applications for operator competency, financial capability, geotechnical analysis and the proposed work programme of any application submitted.